8x8Cloud/Chefless/README.md

-## Base Embedded
+# Chefless

 A baseline Docker container provisioned by our eght_app cookbook.
-If you do not already have Docker installed, refer [here](https://www.docker.com/community-edition).
+This repo depends on [Docker](https://www.docker.com/community-edition) and the [Chef Development Kit](https://downloads.chef.io/chefdk).

 ## How does it work?